Ken Root, Emeritus

-Dustin has been in radio for over a decade and a farm broadcaster for four years.
+Dustin has been in radio since 2007 and a farm broadcaster since 2014.
 In that short amount of time, Dustin’s work has been recognized at the local, state and national levels.
 Dustin was the 2016 Minnesota Farmer’s Union Ag Communicator of the Year and the 2017 recipient of the Doan Award.
 Dustin’s listeners have appreciated that he tells agriculture’s story from a personal and relatable point of view.

 Dustin is the network’s broadcast supervisor and oversees all day-to-day programming functions.
 He is a member of the National Association of Farm Broadcasting.

-Anna is a Harlan, IA native.
-She graduated from Northwest Missouri State University in May 2017 with a Bachelor’s of Science in Multimedia Journalism.
+Anna Hastert grew up on a row crop, beef cattle operation near Harlan, Iowa.
+She graduated from Northwest Missouri State University in May 2017 with a Bachelor of Science in Multimedia Journalism.

-She began her radio career as a Sunday news broadcaster at KSOM/KS957 in Atlantic.
-In college, she worked at the university’s college radio station KZLX and their NPR affiliate KXCV/KRNW.
-She also wrote the school’s award-winning newspaper the Northwest Missourian.
+She began her radio career as a Sunday news broadcaster for KSOM/KS957 in Atlantic, Iowa.
+In college, she worked at the university’s college radio station KZLX and NPR affiliate KXCV/KRNW.
+She also wrote for the school’s award-winning newspaper, the Northwest Missourian.

 Chris has been with the Iowa Agribusiness Radio Network since its’ inception.
 He is a New England Native who currently resides in Connecticut with his wife Michelle and their three children.
 In his spare time, you will likely find him at one of the kids extracurricular activities.